HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Justin Lake - Wolfe Research LLC

 Thanks, guys.
 The question was just around, Sam, you went through some of those market share numbers pretty quick.
 I heard you say that commercial actually is starting to stabilize/improve.
-But can you give us some more color there, especially around or including the $4 billion that you talked about of in flight (24:13) capital and how you see that trending for the back half of the year, in your mind?
+But can you give us some more color there, especially around or including the $4 billion that you talked about of in-flight capital and how you see that trending for the back half of the year, in your mind?
 Thanks.

 Victor L. Campbell - HCA Healthcare, Inc.